openl2m/openl2m/docs/feature_support.rst

   :sup:`9` The MikroTik driver has limited functionality.
 MikroTik does not support VLANs over SNMP.
   This driver has only been tested on a single HexS (RB760iGS) device.

+  :sup:`10` The Netgear driver has limited functionality.
+Basic features work.
+Vlan tagging appears non-functional, even though the standard snmp calls to the Q-Bridge MIB do not return errors.
+So this functionality is disabled.

 **Other API's**